Aarzoochikkodi/business-cases/README.md

 # Business Cases
-# 1.Optimal Road Network Design
+# Optimal Road Network Design

 This project demonstrates an approach to solve **Optimal Road Network Design** using Dijkstra's algorithm in C++.
 The algorithm is used to find the shortest path between nodes in a graph, ensuring efficient road network design with minimized travel time and costs.